T-Soft/CsprojToVs2017/README.md

 This project converts an existing csproj to the new format, shortening the project file and using all the nice new features that are part of Visual Studio 2017.

 ## What does it fix?
-There are a number of things [that VS2017 handles differently](http://www.natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/) that are performed by this tool:
+There are a number of things [that new project system handles differently](https://docs.microsoft.com/en-us/dotnet/core/migration/#migration-from-earlier-net-core-csproj-formats-to-rtm-csproj) that are performed by this tool:
 1. Include files using a wildcard as opposed to specifying every single file
 2. A more succinct way of defining project references
 3. A more succinct way of handling NuGet package references